BawdyAnarchist/quBSD/Future_Development.md

 qb-stat
 	- Change hardcoded to more flexible setup: config file, col selector, RAM/CPU/DISK colorize
 	- Give a popup option that can be closed with any key (quickview kinda stuff)
+	- Add a column for worspace location of active windows